Smart Mechatronics

 Gantry for the Heidelberg Ion Beam Therapy Center (HIT)

-For the HIT, we supplied the 360° rotatable gantry for positioning the radiation source.
+For the HIT we have developed the 360° rotatable gantry for positioning of the irradiation source.
 The entire structure weighs 670 tons, of which 600 tons can be rotated with sub-millimetre precision.
-Inside the gantry is the radiotherapy station where the patient is positioned during treatment.
-Thanks to the precise rotation of the radiation source in combination with the treatment table, which can be automatically adjusted in six directions, the treatment beam can be directed in such a way that the total dose required to destroy the cancerous tissue is only reached in the tumor area.
-As a result, healthy tissue is optimally protected and only exposed to minimal radiation.
+Inside of the gantry is the irradiation station, where the radiation the patient stay during the treatmenten.
+Due to the precise rotatability of the radiation source in combination with the six-directional automaticallyThe precise rotatability of the radiation source in combination with the treatment table, which can be automatically adjusted in six directions, allows the treatment beam directions to be selected so that the total dose required to destroy the tissue is only reached in the area of tumors.
+This means that healthy tissue is optimally protected and exposed to only minimal radiation.

 Would you like to find out more about us and a possible collaboration?